 - Two letters of support from appropriate professional colleagues in the field, such as a supervisor, principal, reading specialist, or special educator.
 Letters must contain the individual’s email and telephone contact information and should speak to (a) your competencies with regard to serving the needs of students from a Structured Literacy perspective, with reference to and alignment with the KPS, as appropriate; and, (b) their knowledge of your demonstrated ability to meaningfully impact student learning outcomes.
 Letters of support must be both signed and dated.

 PLEASE NOTE: This certification requires submitting three case studies involving three students with heterogeneous needs as described in further detail below.
-Each of these students must have been seen for at least 48 individual tutoring sessions over 24 consecutive weeks (i.e., a total of 144 tutoring sessions across all three students).
+Each of these students must have been seen for at least 48 individual tutoring sessions (approximately 45 to 60 minutes per session) over 24 consecutive weeks, for a total of 144 tutoring sessions across all three students.
 Applications containing case studies that do not meet these requirements will be automatically rejected without further review.
 Applications may be re-submitted, but only one re-submission is permitted within a given review period.

 Structured Literacy/Dyslexia Specialist Alternate Route Portfolios must also include: